 While sitting back and collecting passive income is the dream, you'll first want to feel confident that you're set up for success.
 Keep these important factors in mind as you consider different ways to make passive income:

 Some forms of passive income, such as real estate, may require that you tie up your money for long periods of time.
-Money in high-yield savings accounts, on the other hand, is easily accessible.
-Consider how soon you may need your initial investment when choosing the best form of passive income for you.
+Money in high-yield savings accounts, on the other hand, is

 All investments, even those that provide passive income, expose you to some amount of risk.
 Rentals sometimes lie vacant, index fund values fluctuate, bond prices fall if interest rates rise and corporations may cut dividends.
 That's just part of investing.